azadehsaneiaws/AFLChartSolution/README.md

 1. Repository Pattern
 The Repository Pattern is used to abstract the data layer, providing a clean API for the domain layer to interact with data sources.
 This abstraction enables the application to switch between different data storage mechanisms (e.g., in-memory, SQL, NoSQL) without changing the business logic.

-PlayerRepository: Manages access to player data.
+2.PlayerRepository: Manages access to player data.
 DepthChartRepository: Manages the depth chart data and ensures consistency of operations.

 ## Service Layer Pattern